-Estimate CAP properties: during this phase, the CAP properties of the various solutions are combined in order to provide an estimate of the overall CAP properties of the designed application.
-In order to achieve this estimation the selected \aaS solutions must be already annotated with information about their CAP properties.
-The annotation can be expressed for example as a triplet (c, a, p) with $c, a, p \in [-1, 1]$ , where values closer to 1 signify a strong correlation with a property, while values close to -1 show a strong negative correlation.
-Estimating the properties of the system in this case can be performed by doing a weighted sum of the various values for each property, normalized in the [-1,1] range.
-The advantage of this approach is that the result can be visualized in Figure , which allows a designer to easily assess whether the designed application satisfies the requirements identified in the first phase.
-More sophisticated methods like log mining and stochastic methods can be used both for the actual extraction of the CAP properties of each \aaS solution and for their combination into one (c, a, p) triplet.
+In order therefore to achieve an estimation of the CAP properties for the whole application, the selected aaS solutions must be already annotated with information about their CAP properties.
+The annotation can be expressed as a triplet (c, a, p) with $c, a, p \in [-1, 1]$, where values closer to 1 signify a strong correlation with a property, while values close to -1 show a strong negative correlation, meaning that they affect this property of the application in a degrading manner.
+Estimating the properties of the system in this case can be performed by aggregating the various values for each property, and normalizing the result in the [-1, 1] range.
+The advantage of this approach is that the result can be visualized in Fig. 2, which allows a designer to easily assess whether the designed application satisfies the requirements identified in the first phase.
+More sophisticated methods like log mining and stochastic methods can be used both for the actual extraction of the CAP properties of each aaS solution and for their combination into one (c, a, p) triplet.

-Based on whether the estimated CAP properties of the application satisfy its defined CAP requirements, the designer can choose either to proceed with the Development, Deployment and Provisioning of the actual application (not in the scope of this work), or re-enter the design cycle through the Update Design & Solutions phase.
-During this stage the designer attempts to identify and isolate the design decisions and \aaS solutions that produced the undesired outcome.
-Since changing any of them may have an impact on the overall design of the system, it is then required to re-enter the design decision/\aaS solution loop before estimating again the (new) CAP properties.
+Update Design & Solutions: Based on whether the estimated CAP properties of the application satisfy its defined CAP requirements, the designer can choose either to proceed with the Development, Deployment and Provisioning of the actual application (not in the scope of this work), or re-enter the design cycle through the Update Design & Solutions phase.
+During this stage the designer attempts to identify and isolate the design decisions and aaS solutions that produced the undesired outcome.
+Since changing any of them may have an impact on the overall design of the system, it is then required to re-enter the design decision/aaS solution loop before estimating again the (new) CAP properties.
 This cycle may be repeated a number of times until a desired outcome is achieved.